 - 1.1 The Regulatory Reform (Housing Assistance) (England and Wales) Order 2002 replaced the existing grant regime with a more flexible system for providing assistance to applicants.
 All Local Housing Authorities were required to have arrangements in place, including a formal Housing Renewal Policy, by 18 July 2003.
 The Council put in place a Housing Renewal Policy in April 2003. - 1.2 The Regulatory Reform Order 2002 also requires that the Authority review the Housing Renewal Policy at intervals of not more than twelve months.
-The Housing Renewal Policy was last approved by Members at the Housing Board Meeting on 7 March 2007, and subsequently endorsed by the Policy and Organisation Board Meeting on 14 March 2007. - 1.3 A draft Housing Renewal Policy 2008-09 (soft copy) is attached (see Appendix A), and upon approval of this Board will be referred to the Policy and Organisation Board Meeting on 12 March 2008.
-Due to the length of this document (71 pages) the Chairman requested that an appendix be provided outlining the major changes in the Housing Renewal Policy 2008-09 over the previous (2007-08) Housing Renewal Policy (see Appendix B).
+The Housing Renewal Policy was last approved by Members at the Housing Board Meeting on 5 March 2008 and subsequently endorsed by the Policy and Organisation Board Meeting later that month. - 1.3 A draft Housing Renewal Policy 2009-2010 has been prepared and due to the length of this document (69 pages) the Chairman requested that an appendix be provided outlining the major changes in the Housing Renewal Policy 2009 -2010 over the previous (2008 -2009) Housing Renewal Policy (see Appendix A).
 A hard copy of the draft Policy is available in the Members Room.
-Also, if any Member requests a hard copy, then one will be provided.
+Also, if any Member requests a hard or soft copy, then one can be provided.

-1.4 The draft Housing Renewal Policy for 2008-09 proposes that in the forthcoming financial year assistance should remain essentially in line with the previous Policy.
-It is again primarily based on a broad package of grant-based assistance; and loans may be obtained (for specific low income groups) through the independent South Coast Money Line.
-The Policy will be targeting specified low income groups for vital, small scale repairs; assisting in the conversion of empty shops, offices and commercial properties and or under-occupied properties into flats for rent; and low cost energy efficiency improvements to assist DFG (Disabled Facilities Grant) applicants and tenants in the private sector.
+1.4 The draft Housing Renewal Policy for 2009 - 2010 proposes that in the forthcoming financial year assistance should remain essentially in line with the previous Policy.
+It is again primarily based on a broad package of grant-based assistance; and affordable loans may be obtained (for specific low income groups) through the independent South Coast Money Line.
+The Policy will be targeting specified low income groups for vital, small scale repairs; assisting in the conversion of empty shops, offices and commercial properties and or under-occupied properties into flats for rent for tenants in the private sector.
 This will be backed up by appropriate advice and, where necessary, enforcement action.
 The document largely mirrors the structure, rules and conditions of the grant programme under the preceding system.

-2 Key Themes and Considerations within the Housing Renewal Policy 2008-09
+2 Key Themes and Considerations within the Housing Renewal Policy 2009-10

-- 2.1 The range and type of assistance to be made available the Housing Capital Programme, approved on 6 February 2008, will fully fund the grant proposals set out in the draft Policy (Section 8); - 2.2 Targeting of assistance the draft Policy suggests that this remains unchanged, i.e. targeting assistance to older and disabled people on low incomes living in poor condition properties, cost effective energy efficiency improvement grants and promoting the conversion of empty shops, offices and commercial properties and under occupied homes into flats for rent; - 2.3 Applicant eligibility the proposal will continue to limit eligibility to owneroccupiers, landlords and private tenants; - 2.4 Grant limits proposed limits are set out in paragraph 10.18 of the draft Policy; - 2.5 Time limits the previous grant regime required that all grant approvals remained valid for a minimum of twelve months.
-This is sometimes unnecessary, especially for smaller schemes, and makes programme management more unpredictable.
-The proposal in paragraph 10.23 is for the time limit on an approval to be set according to the nature of the work; approval deadlines can be extended if necessary, thereby retaining flexibility; - 2.6 Repayment conditions the draft Policy sets out a number of conditions that would require repayment of any discretionary grant, namely:-
+- 2.1 The range and type of assistance to be made available the Housing Capital Programme, approved on 4th February 2009, will fully fund the grant proposals set out in the draft Policy (Section 8); - 2.2 Targeting of assistance the draft Policy suggests that this remains unchanged, i.e. targeting assistance to older and disabled people on low incomes living in poor condition properties, and promoting the conversion of empty shops, offices and commercial properties and under occupied homes into flats for rent; - 2.3 Applicant eligibility the proposal will continue to limit eligibility to owner-occupiers, landlords and private tenants; - 2.4 Grant limits proposed limits are set out in paragraph 10.18 of the draft Policy; - 2.5 Time limits the previous grant regime required that all grant approvals remained valid for a minimum of twelve months.
+This is sometimes unnecessary, especially for smaller schemes and makes programme management more unpredictable.
+The proposal in paragraph 10.23 is for the time limit on an approval to be set according to the nature of the work; approval deadlines can be extended if necessary, thereby retaining flexibility; - 2.6 Repayment conditions the draft Policy sets out a number of conditions that would require repayment of any discretionary grant, namely: